x2zatzz/b3nc-albatana-michaeljames/csp1/README.md

 **Purpose of audiences:**

-- to be entertained by the photographs
+- to be entertained by the owner's photographs
 - "curiousity"????

 ### B. Project content, structure, and elements